electro-logic/Oscilloscope/README.md

 Right click with the mouse to zoom a section of the graph

-*Warning:* Graph with 1M points can be slow to display and interact
+*Warning:* Graph with 1M points can be slow to display and interact, another way can be analyzing data with Excel or another software